How hard could it be to write a blog post? If a teenager can do it, you can too, right?

 You can use a lot more variety when you have a lot more content.
 The more variety you have, the better you’ll perform in search queries.
 Remember, Google isn’t just delivering results that have an exact match to the query.
 It delivers results that are semantically related.

 The first result is about writing “magnetic headlines.”
 The second result has to do with “catchy headlines.”
-I didn’t use “catchy” or “magnetic” in my query, but Google is smart.
-It knows that I’ll like these results.
+We didn’t use “catchy” or “magnetic” in our query, but Google is smart.
+It knows that we’ll like these results.